 \subsection{Homotopy of Maurer--Cartan elements of $L_\infty$-algebras}

 In this section, we outline the notions of homotopy between Maurer--Cartan elements of homotopy Lie algebras.

-We remind the reader, that the letter $L$ always denotes a complete $L_\infty$-algebra.
+\textbf{Warning. } We would like remind the reader that the letter $L$ always denotes a complete $L_\infty$-algebra.
+For such an algebra, we shall use, on several occasions, notation like $L[t]=L\otimes\k[t]$, or more generally $L\otimes A$, where $A$ is some finitely generated differential graded algebra.
+In such cases, we shall implicitly mean that instead of those spaces we shall work with their completions with respect to the filtration derived from the filtration on $L$ for which $L$ is complete.
+(If $L$ is nilpotent as in \cite{Get}, then no such completion would of course be needed, but for $L$ complete it is necessary).

 One available approach to equivalence of Maurer--Cartan elements is inspired by rational homotopy theory.
 Namely, if one considers a simplicial differential graded commutative associative algebra $\Omega_\bullet$ whose $n$-simplices are differential forms on the $n$-simplex $\Delta^n$, then one can prove, under appropriate finiteness assumptions, that for a differential graded Lie algebra $L$, the set of homomorphisms of differential graded algebras from the cohomological Chevalley--Eilenberg complex $C^*(L)$ to $\Omega_n$ is naturally identified with Maurer--Cartan elements of $L\otimes\Omega_n$.
-If one introduces a simplicial set $\MC_\bullet(L)$ by the formula
+This suggests to introduce a simplicial set $\MC_\bullet(L)$ by the formula

 and that set is in some sense is the main protagonist of rational homotopy theory, connecting homotopy theory of nilpotent differential graded Lie algebras and that of nilpotent rational topological spaces.